Home | Shop | Blog

 • Calla lilies are grown from bulbous roots with finger-like growths.
 These are known as tubers.

-• Blooming time of Calla lilies is late spring.
+• The blooming time of Calla lilies is late spring.

 • The word Calla comes from the Greek term for beautiful.